Start Learning Early

 Accessible Technology Consulting

-AT Bootcamp: Foundations Through Implementation
+PRE-5TW: AT Bootcamp: Foundations Through Implementation

 Day 1 will provide a fundamental overview of assistive technology (AT) service delivery processes that includes AT consideration, assessment, implementation, and application as well as a structure to further your personal learning experience.
-Through an array of topics, the participants will obtain a snapshot of AT supports related to empowering access for people of all disabilities, ages and environments.
+Through an array of topics, the participants will obtain a snapshot of AT supports related to empowering access for people of all disabilities, ages, and environments.
 In addition, participants will develop an understanding of how to leverage access to both common and specialized technologies to realize a world where barriers are minimized and access/engagement is emphasized.

-Day 2 extends participants’ experiences by strengthening their knowledge and experience working with AT devices, and providing AT services.
-This session continues participants’ explorations of AT devices including communication, literacy, positioning/mobility, cognition, social integration.
-Furthermore, the session moves from the overview of AT services delivery processes from Day 1 to a deeper exploration of moving toward effective AT implementation using real-world examples.
+Day 2 extends participants’ experiences by strengthening their knowledge and experience working with a range of AT devices, and providing AT services.
+This session continues participants’ explorations of AT, including communication, literacy, positioning/mobility, cognition, and social integration.
+This session moves from the overview of AT services delivery processes from Day 1 to a deeper exploration of effective AT implementation using real-world examples.

-Participants are also encouraged to attend the edcampAccess International unconference on Friday night – where the instructors will lead a session focused on the application of all the information that participants experienced throughout the conference week.
+Participants are also encouraged to attend the Free edcampAccess International unconference on Friday night – where the instructors will lead a session focused on the application of all the information that participants experienced throughout the conference week.